-Database Backup (DBS) provides the batch backup feature, which allows you to back up one or more databases.
+Database Backup (DBS) provides the batch backup feature that allows you to back up one or more databases.
 This topic describes how to back up one or more databases.
-Logical backups of MySQL databases are configured in this example.
+In this example, logical backups of MySQL databases are configured.

 - Before you back up one or more databases, you must add one or more data sources.
 You